fedonman/afdemp-coding-bootcamp-csharp/CSharp/Exercises.md

 ## Exercise Utilities
-Create a static class "Utilities" and implement a method which takes two integers parameters and swaps them.
+Create a static class "Utilities" and
+1. Write a method which takes two integers parameters and swaps them.
 Use ref.
 Create a second method which swaps generic types.
+2. Write a  method that finds the longest subsequence of equal numbers in a given List<int> and returns the result as new List<int>.
+Create a second method which does the same for generic types.
+Test it with  class Fraction
+3. Write a method that takes as parameters the a, b, c of the quadratic equation *ax^2 + bx + c = 0* and returns the real-valued solutions if they exist.

 ## Exercise University